-Long-term incentive plan (LTI-Plan)
+LONG-TERM INCENTIVE PLAN (LTI-PLAN)

 For the Cicor Group, recruitment, motivation and long-term retention of top talent are key to achieving its goals.
-The Cicor long-term incentive plan (LTI-Plan) is the program designed to retain and motivate senior executives, highly skilled and other important employees by creating long-term performance incentives.
+The Cicor longterm incentive plan (LTI-Plan) is the program designed to retain and motivate senior executives, highly skilled and other important employees by creating long-term performance incentives.
 The LTI-Plan is designed to reward Cicor executives and select employees for their contribution to the company's long-term success and creation of shareholder value.
 The LTI-Plan thus links part of the annual performance-based remuneration of Cicor's management to the long-term development of the company.
 In the context of the LTI-Plan, which rewards the relative increase in Total Shareholder Returns (TSR) of the Cicor Technologies Ltd. share compared to the TSR of selected benchmark companies, Performance Share Awards (PSAs) are allocated.
 TSR is a common measure used to evaluate stock performance.
-It is defined as the net share-price change plus any dividends paid in a given period.
+It is defined as the net share price change plus any dividends paid in a given period.
 The initial value for the measurement of the TSR corresponds to the Volume Weighted Average Price (VWAP) of the first 30 days of the first year.
 The end value corresponds to the VWAP of the last 30 days of the third year.

-For the LTI-Plan 2017-2019, the initial value thus corresponds to the VWAP of the stock price of the trading days from 1 to 31 January 2017 and the final value of the LTI-Plan 2017-2019 thus corresponds to the VWAP of the share price of the trading days from 1 to 31 December 2019.
+For the LTI-Plan 2019-2021, the initial value thus corresponds to the VWAP of the stock price of the trading days from 1 to 31 January 2019 and the final value of the LTI-Plan 2019-2021 thus corresponds to the VWAP of the share price of the trading days from 1 to 31 December 2021.
 The relative increase of the TSR of the Cicor Technologies Ltd. share compared to the TSR of corresponding peer companies is measured over a period of always three years (performance period).
 The right to receive a certain number of PSAs from the LTI-Plan generally arises - except in the case of change-of-control - only at the end of the vesting period.
-The performance period of the first LTI-Plan starts on 1 January 2017 and will end on 31 December 2019.
-The performance period of the second LTI-Plan will start on 1 January 2018 and last until 31 December, 2020 and so on.
+The performance period of the second LTI-Plan starts on 1 January 2019 and will end on 31 December 2021.